oupadhyay/shard/README.md

 # Shard

-A Tauri application for screen interaction with AI models.
+A Tauri application for easy interaction with AI models.

 ## Completed Features